Symphony No. 5 (Mahler): Revisions of the score

 The score appeared first in print in 1904 at Peters, Leipzig.
 A second "New Edition", incorporating revisions that Mahler made in 1904, appeared in 1905.
 Final revisions made by Mahler in 1911 (by which time he had completed his 9th Symphony) did not appear until 1964 (ed.
 Ratz), when the score was republished in the Complete Edition of Mahler's works.
-In 2001, Edition Peters published a further revised edition (ed.
-Reinhold Kubik) as part of the New Complete Critical Edition.
-This edition is the most accurate edition available so far.
-Previous editions have now gone out of print.
+In 2002, Edition Peters published a further revised edition "Critical New Edition" (ed.
+Reinhold Kubik); however, this is still part of the "Old" Complete Edition.
+International Gustav Mahler Society is planning to publish a "New Critical Complete Edition" version of the 5th symphony (date unknown, in preparation) and therefore will be the most accurate edition, as other works from the New Critical Complete Edition.

 Structure

 The symphony is generally regarded as the most conventional symphony that he had yet written, but from such an unconventional composer it still had many peculiarities.
 It almost has a four-movement structure, as the first two can easily be viewed as essentially a whole.
 The symphony also ends with a rondo, in the classical style.
 Some peculiarities are the funeral march that opens the piece and the Adagietto for harp and strings that contrasts with the complex orchestration of the other movements.

 A performance of the symphony lasts around 70 minutes.

 The work is in five movements, though Mahler grouped the movements into bigger parts: